Chia-Network/chia-docs/docs/01introduction/chia-system-overview.md

   >For more info on Chia's pooling protocol, see [Section 11](/docs/11pooling/pooling "Section 11: Pooling").

-The rest of the documentation will go into depth into all of the above topics.
+The rest of the documentation will go in-depth for each of the above topics.